 Alison Hill a year ago

 Great No change in recipe

 It was great!
 We did a bit less brown sugar but it went over very well.

-Jenna M. a year ago
+Jenna M. 2 years ago

 Easy and delicious!
 I will make this again.

 I added some walnuts and cinnamon to the oatmeal mixture.
 I also added in a can of cherry pie filling with the apples.
 Turned out great!